 - have many more features than can be mentioned here

-Most importantly, each MEI travel pack is hand-made by Genuine Gear, Inc., with 30 years' experience in making the world's best travel packs.
+Most importantly, each MEI travel pack is hand-made by Mountain Equipment, Inc., with 30 years' experience in making the world's best travel packs.

 "I've hiked, biked, ridden trains and buses, and camped on six different continents, and MEI packs have been with me all the way.
 They're the best travel packs, backpacks, and daypacks I've ever seen, by a wide margin."